 Arrow understands the importance of groundwater for both agricultural and domestic use across Australia.
-We also understand that there are concerns in some communities about the effect of coal seam gas (CSG) drilling on water quality and supply.
+We also understand that there are concerns in some communities about the effect of coal seam gas (CSG) drilling and production on water quality and supply.

 The removal of groundwater from a coal seam is essential to release the gas stored in the seam.
 For this reason, Petroleum Lease holders, including CSG producers, are given authorisation under the Petroleum and Gas (Production and Safety) Act 2004 (P&G Act) to take underground water as a necessary activity in the process of extracting CSG.

 The underground water rights afforded by the P&G Act are further regulated by the Water Act 2000.
 Arrow implements these obligations through groundwater monitoring and submission of and compliance with Underground Water Impact Reports (UWIR).

 For the Surat Cumulative Management Area (Surat CMA) the Queensland Government Office of Groundwater Impact Assessment (OGIA) is responsible for developing the UWIR which assigns responsibility for groundwater monitoring and 'make good' to tenure holders.